-Given local authorities' access to suitable sites and knowledge of their jurisdictions and residents' needs, they are in a unique position to design targeted strategies to expand access to publicly accessible EV charging infrastructure at a local level.
+Given local authorities' access to suitable sites and knowledge of their jurisdictions and residents' needs, as well as complementary ongoing strategic efforts to promote sustainable mobility, they are in a unique position to design targeted strategies to expand access to publicly accessible EV charging infrastructure at a local level.
 Local authorities can identify areas where gaps in the charging network pose a barrier to EV adoption and inequitably hinder individuals or groups from shifting from ICE to electric vehicles.
 Due to their knowledge of their local context and opportunities, ownership of suitable sites, and project delivery and stakeholder engagement experience, local authorities can make efficient use of available funding, accelerating the deployment of charging stations where they are needed the most.